ISSN: 1307-5888 | E-ISSN: 2757-7392 | Contact

 1Department of Biochemistry, School of Chemical and Life Sciences, Jamia Hamdard, Hamdard Nagar, New Delhi, India

-3Department of Gastroenterology, Faculty of Medicine, Firat University, Elazig, Turkiye
+3Department of Gastroenterology, Firat University School of Medicine, Elazig, Turkiye

 Hepatology Forum - DOI: 10.14744/hf.2023.2023.0047